 \section{Conclusions and Outlook}

-In this work, we have demonstrated a new scheme for interferometric readout of a superconducting qubit with displaced two-mode squeezed vacuum and phase preservation amplification.
-In this readout scheme, we can increase the SNR of projective readout by suppressing the noise output of our amplifier below the usual Cave's limit for an amplifier fed with unsqueezed vacuum.
-In our experiment, we have achieved a $44\%$ improvement in power SNR compared to conventional coherent light plus phase-preserving amplification readout.
-This improvement in SNR will result in a suppression of readout infidelity by a factor of 5, if one starts with a $1\%$ error rate in coherent light readout, with even greater improvements at higher base fidelities.
+In this work, we have demonstrated a new scheme for dispersivem, interferometric readout of a superconducting qubit with two-mode squeezed light and phase preserving amplification.
+In this readout scheme, we can increase the SNR of projective readout by suppressing the noise output of our amplifier below the usual Cave's limit for a phase-preserving amplifier fed with unsqueezed vacuum.
+In our experiment, despite photon loss we have achieved a $31\%$ improvement in power SNR compared to conventional coherent light plus phase-preserving amplification readout.
+This improvement in SNR will result in a suppression of SNR-limited readout infidelity by a factor of 5, if one starts with a $1\%$ infidelity in coherent light readout, with even greater improvements at higher base fidelities.

 A still more interesting result emerges as we investigate the quantum readout efficiency of our TMS interferometer using weak measurements at points where the noise output is the same for both qubit states.
 These data show that there are important effects on the ratio between $z$ back-action and the concomitant qubit phase back-action of this measurement process relative to other known readout schemes.
 It appears that the increase in SNR at the `TMS Low' match point comes at the cost of reducing the trackability of phase back-action.
 Conversely, at the `TMS High' match point this phase trackability is enhanced.
 Although we rule out post-interferometer noise as the source of this effect, more theoretical work is needed to understand the role of inefficiencies inside the interferometer due to imperfect squeezing/amplification and losses in the interferometer arms.
 This limitation notwithstanding, the fact that the `TMS High' match point gives desirable quantum properties at a point which deliberately degrades SNR and fidelity of projective measurement should encourage exploration of measurement methods which are not just the quantum analogs of good classical measurement schemes.